NEW Beginbaby Prebiotic + Probiotics with HMOS. SHOP NOW. Subscribe & Save for 15% off and FREE shipping!

 • DIY Hot Cocoa.
 Combine and mix your choice of milk, cocoa powder, and maple syrup in a saucepan until warm to make your own healthier version of hot cocoa.

-Begin Health Expert Tip: To give your beverages an extra gut health boost, try adding in a serving of Growing Up Prebiotics, a prebiotic made specifically for a kid’s microbiome with only two ingredients.
+To give your beverages an extra gut health boost, try adding in a serving of Growing Up Prebiotics, a prebiotic made specifically for a kid’s microbiome with only two ingredients.
 It’s tasteless, textureless, and mixes into any warm beverage of your choice to add 3g of prebiotic fiber to your kiddo’s day.
 Studies have shown that consuming prebiotic fiber can help support a kid's constipation symptoms by creating softer, more frequent poops within six weeks of daily use [2].

-Constipation Relief in Kids Requires a Multifaceted Approach
+Constipation relief in Kids Requires a Multifaceted Approach

 While warm beverages hold some evidence in supporting digestive health, a total holistic approach is key, which includes: